List of international trips made by Colin Powell as United States Secretary of State

-This is a list of international visits undertaken by Colin Powell (in office 2001–2005) while serving as the United States Secretary of State.
+This is a list of international visits undertaken by Colin Powell (in office 2001–2005) while serving as the 65th United States secretary of state.
 The list includes both private travel and official state visits.
-The list includes only foreign travel which the Secretary of State made during his tenure in the position.
+The list includes only foreign travel which he made during his tenure in the position.

 Summary

-The number of visits per country where Secretary Powell traveled are:
+The number of visits per country or territory where Secretary Powell traveled are: